 Then I painted the desk in pink and the legs gold.
 I let the desk dry over night; doing minor touch-ups the next day.

 It is important for DIYs that involve spray paint to be done in a well ventilated area.
 This is why I mostly work in our back patio.
 But also because it is a covered area, which makes it easy to leave projects outside to dry.

 Once it was completely dry, I brought it in and put it to use.
 We had a temporary chair until I recently found the perfect match.
 I will share this make over next week.
 Make sure to come back and check it out. 😉

-So what do you think of this make over?
+So what do you think of this desk make-over?
 Would you give it a try?
 Leave me a comment below.